Rhode Island's 7 Best Beaches

 Narragansett Town Beach

-- Close to restaurants, ice cream shops, and beach bars
+- Steps from restaurants, ice cream shops, and beach bars

 Second Beach (Sachuest Beach)

-- Great for swimming, boogie boarding, and beachcombing
+- Great conditions for swimming, boogie boarding, and beachcombing

-- Near the Sachuest Point National Wildlife Refuge
+- Located next to Sachuest Point National Wildlife Refuge

 Goosewing Beach Preserve

-- Nesting area for piping plovers and other shorebirds
+- Important nesting area for piping plovers and other shorebirds

 Scarborough State Beach